asifbilal786/ABWebView/README.md

-# ABPasscode
+# ABWebView
-A utility control with built in functionality of pass code view that takes inputs in the form secure entry from user.
-To get the call back methods, you must implement it’s delegate methods to get the code, when user finish entering the passcode.
+A utility control which is using fast WKWebView which is introduced in iOS8.
+Just set URL to load and it will do the rest.
+Very easy to implement.

 ## Demo
 ![gif1](https://raw.githubusercontent.com/asifbilal786/ABPasscodeViewController/screenshots/ABPasscode.gif)